2016–17 Women's FA Cup: First round proper

 Twenty eight matches were scheduled for the first round proper.
-The 56 teams taking part consists of 24 teams exempted to this stage, plus the 32 match winners from the previous round.
+The 56 teams taking part consists of 24 FA Women's National League teams exempted to this stage, plus the 32 match winners from the previous round.
 Most matches were played on Sunday 4 December 2016, the only exception being Southampton Women v Swindon Town, which was postponed to the following Sunday.